 ABOUT

-Dr. Caroline Claus is a sound artist and urban planning researcher based in Brussels.
-She specializes in the study of sonic spatial atmospheres and the planning and design of sonic habitats for urban living.
+Caroline Claus is a Brussels-based urban planner and sound artist whose practice-led research specialises in the study of sonic spatial atmospheres and the planning and design of sonic habitats for urban liveability and quality of life (QOL).

 Caroline has a dual background in sociology (UGent) and urbanism, spatial planning, and design (EhB & VUB, cum laude).
 She holds a PhD in Architecture from KU Leuven.